Weka Pass Railway: Formation

 A public meeting at Waipara in August 1982 saw a steering committee established to investigate the Weka Pass Railway proposal.
 There had been interest from a number of people in preserving part of this old branch line particularly in the scenic Weka Pass.
 The impetus came from local Waipara people who saw the tourist potential, and railway enthusiasts, many drawn from the Ferrymead Railway.
-The Society was formally established in November that year.
-The new group began negotiating with NZ Railways and other parties to purchase track, locomotives, rolling stock and other facilities.
+An incorporated society, Weka Pass Railway Incorporated, was formally established in November that year, and formally registered on 25 March 1983.
+The new group began negotiating with New Zealand Railways Corporation and other parties to purchase track, locomotives, rolling stock and other facilities.
 In May 1983, the first major public event was held.
 The "Mayfair Festival" was held and featured the Canterbury Railway Societys Manning Wardle No. 1841 of 1914, and Fowler No. 16246 of 1924 from the Canterbury Steam Preservation Society, along with rakes of LA and LC "high-side" wagons, full of passengers.
 Shuttles ran from the old Waipara yard to the 3 km straight.

 In July 1983, the railway agreed with the New Zealand Railways Corporation to lease the line between Waipara and the south bank of the Hurunui River.
-Public running commenced on 4 June 1984, and travelled from McCaskeys Crossing to Herberts Crossing (and stopped for picnics at Frog Rock along the way).
+Public running commenced on 4 June 1984, and travelled from McCaskeys Level Crossing to Herberts Level Crossing (and stopped for picnics at Frog Rock along the way).
 The WPR purchased the leased section of the line on 3 September 1984, and the final payment was made on 28 August 1990.
 On 30 September 1984, running on the line ceased due to legal complications about the transfer of the ownership.
-The railway was later granted permission to operate trains on under their own name on the line, a public running recommenced on 17 March 1985.
+The railway was later granted permission to operate trains under their own name on the line, a public running recommenced on 17 March 1985.

 Following the closure the Waiau line, all of the track remained in place except for the removal of a level crossing at Waikari where the road crossed State Highway 7 due to Transit New Zealand and the National Roads Board refusing for the crossing to be reinstalled.
-Because of this, in September 1988 the WPR agreed to lift the line between Waikari and the south bank of the Hurunui River, and section was finally lifted by July 1991.
+Because of this, in September 1988, the WPR agreed to lift the line between Waikari and the south bank of the Hurunui River, and section was finally lifted by July 1991.